kevinolega/callcentertrainingtips/_posts/2021-03-08-success-obstacle.md

 I had to summarize for brevity.

-This process took me about twenty to achieve.
+This process took me about twenty years for me to achieve.

+I noticed that I would need to evaluate my strategy everytime I received a ₱5k pay increase.

+Sometimes the tipid tips and budget meals can hurt you when you're competing in a higher level.

 If there's one advice that I can give you.